sezzle-in/woocommerce-gateway/readme.txt

 * FEATURE: New settings for managing Sezzle Widget.

 == Upgrade Notice ==

+= 3.1.4 =
+* This will fix the Sqaure and Stripe Payment Method Form blocking issue in the Checkout Page.
+* User can decide on turning on/off the installment widget plan from Sezzle settings in WooCommerce Dashboard.

+= 3.1.3 =
+* User will not see multiple installment widget on changing shipping addresses.

+= 3.1.2 =
+* User will be able to visualize Sezzle installment plan while in Checkout Page.
+* Admin Check added for Gateway removal process.

+= 3.1.1 =
+* Orders will not get failed if it is found captured.
+* User can turn on/off Sezzle logging.

+= 3.1.0 =
+* User can select between LIVE and SANDBOX mode instead of adding the URL.

 = 3.0.5 =
 * The fix is on the logging of data and mainly linked to checkout process.
 Checkout should work fine now for those who were experiencing issues while redirection.